dunarel/dunphd-thesis/README.md

 [Chapter4/Supplementary/proc_hom/](Chapter4/Supplementary/proc_hom/) is the main Ruby on Rails project, also containing database migrations, and models.

 Simulations were conducted on the Compute Canada/Calcul Quebec High Performance Cluster Mammouth MP2 at the University of Sherbrooke.
-Scripts were used to calculate Maximum Likelihood gene trees, using RAxML and for infering Complete and respectively Partial Gene Transfers on Mammout MP2, using HGT-Detection software.
+Scripts were used to calculate Maximum Likelihood gene trees, using RAxML and for infering Complete and respectively Partial Gene Transfers, using HGT-Detection software.

 [Chapter4/Supplementary/cluster-scripts/hgt-com-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-com-cluster-scripts/) is a collection of scripts used for inferring and dating Complete Gene Transfers.
 [Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/) is taking the analysis one step further, into Partial Gene Transfers.

-The Project folder containing the custom code to start and stop the database is located at: chap4-db_srv

-The main locally executing project scripts are located in: chap4-proc_hom

-This project is extensively using Rake tasks, located in: chap4-proc_hom/lib/tasks

-Associated JRuby classes are in: chap4-proc_hom/lib

-Database migration scripts are located in: chap4-proc_hom/db/migrate